 Panel Types and Applications

-Suppliers in the UAE offer a variety of sandwich panels, each suited to specific applications:
+Suppliers in DUBAI offer a variety of sandwich panels, each suited to specific applications:

 - PU and PIR Panels: Used for cold storage and residential cabins due to their high thermal insulation and fire resistance.